Defer a Work Order

 Follow these steps to defer or transfer a work order referring to non-scheduled service.

-You cannot defer or transfer a work order if started operations exist with status 60, material lines exist with status 70 or 80, or if the WO has connections to a PO.
+You cannot defer or transfer a work order if started operations exist with status 60, material lines exist with status 70 or 80, or the WO has connections to a PO.

-1. Use related options from (COS101), (MOS180), (MOS195) or (MOS100) to start 'Service.
+1. Use related options from (COS101), (MOS180), (MOS195), or (MOS100) to start 'Service.
 Defer' (MOS189/E).

 2. On the E panel, these parameters are available: